flu-crew/PURDY/README.md

 In this case "-t 6" tells FluPore to use 6 threads and "-o fullFluPoreRunOct19" tells FluPore to put the results in a folder called "fullFluPoreRunOct19".

 ### Installing all Dependencies individually (not recommended)
 While it is possible to install all of FluPore's dependencies without the docker image it is not recommended.
-The total number of dependencies is great and there are sometimes conflicts between versions of software which can be hard to predict.
+The total number of dependencies is unfortunately quite extensive and there are sometimes conflicts between versions of software which can be hard to predict.
 If you choose to take this route despite this warning here are the dependencies you will need to install (some of which have their own dependencies):

 Guppy - https://help.nanoporetech.com/en/collections/3738249-guppy